California Classical Association South

 Australia's Hellenic Museum Summer School

-ASCSA , the American School of Classical Studies at Athens, announces William Sanders Scarborough Fellowships for 2022!
+ASCSA , the American School of Classical Studies at Athens, announces William Sanders Scarborough Fellowships for 2023!
 See their detailed announcement HERE.
 This fellowship is intended to honor and remember Professor William Sanders Scarborough and to help foster diversity in the fields of Classical and Hellenic Studies and the Humanities more broadly by supporting students and teachers from underrepresented groups in their study and research at the American School of Classical Studies at Athens.
-Deadline is January 15, 2022.
+Deadline is January 15 for each coming year.

 ASCSA offers many opportunities for study and financial support, such as the Wiener Archaeology Lab funded fellowships.
 Applicants can be from any college worldwide or be independent scholars.
 Check their website regularly!